Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Information Bottleneck with Sparsity-Inducing Categorical Prior

 We analyze the three terms in the above decomposition as follows.

 This term is a weighted average of the negative cross-entropy losses from models with increasing dimension of latent space, where the weights are the posterior probabilities of the dimension encoder.
-Hence, \emph{maximizing this term implies putting large weights on the dimensions of the latent space where $Z$ becomes more expressive}.
-While training, this term can be computed by Monte Carlo approximation, that is, $ (i) \hat{=} \frac{1}{J} \sum_{j=1}^{J} \log q(Y_n|Z_n = Z_n^{(j)}, d_n = d_n^{(j)})$, where we draw $J$ randomly drawn samples from $q(Z_n,d_n|X_n)$.
+Therefore, \emph{maximizing this term implies putting large weights on the dimensions of the latent space where log-likelihood is high}.
+During training, this term can be computed using the Monte Carlo approximation, that is, $ (i) \hat{=} \frac{1}{J} \sum_{j=1}^{J} \log q(Y_n|Z_n = Z_n^{(j)}, d_n = d_n^{(j)})$, where we draw $J$ randomly drawn samples from $q(Z_n,d_n|X)$.
+In our experiments, we fixed $J=10$ everywhere during training.